Guide to Loving Life after Addiction

 Any kind of relationship involves a lot of hard work, patience, and forgiveness; this is even more true for a post-treatment relationship.
-But if both partners are willing to combine their efforts in following the dating plan, checking in with the sponsor and accepting the reality of what dating in recovery means, then there is no impediment to loving life – and having a life of love – after addiction.
+But if both partners are willing to combine their efforts in following the sober dating plan, checking in with the sponsor and accepting the reality of what dating in recovery means, then there is no impediment to loving life – and having a life of love – after addiction.

 Even beyond romance, a healthy life after recovery entails making an inventory of all relationships.
 Not every friendship and connection is beneficial for sobriety; people who remind the individual of past substance abuse (old drinking partners, drug dealers, etc.) will have to be cut out of the new life.
 This can be one of the hardest parts of recovery because it means permanently closing the door on people who can threaten the hard-fought sobriety, but it is impossible to fully embrace an abstinent lifestyle by maintaining contact with the constant (and attractive) reminders of drinking and drug use.

 Again, this is where the support of a therapist, sponsor, and/or understanding romantic partner is invaluable.
 Having a reliable network of people who can help the person through the part of the recovery process that can be the saddest and most unforgiving makes a significant difference in being sober and truly living life to the fullest.